Firestorm108/Evo/journal.md

 Total Time: 12 Hours

 June 16th-
 Today I thought about the parts and design of the battlebot and created a BOM.
+I decided that I wanted to make a horizontal spinner battlebot, but with a twist.
+I thought it woild be super cool to add plasma arcs and so I did some research.
+Even cooler was that at a certain point of power, they become a sort of plasma flame that would be insanely effective.
+Thus, I got started on diagramming.

 Time Spent: ~1 Hour